• Werner University Center

 How do I know if I’m invited to join an organization?

-On the Wednesday of Week 2 of each term, organizations may begin distributing bids or invitations of membership.
+On the Wednesday of Week 2 of each term, organizations may begin distributing membership bids or invitations.
 The organizations should inform you of this date when you start the recruitment or intake process.

-If you participated in multiple organizations’ recruitment or intake activities, you may receive multiple bids or invitations of membership.
-You now have a choice between the organizations and must inform them of your decision no earlier than the Friday of Week 2 and the deadline to inform them of your decision by the Wednesday of Week 3.
+If you participated in multiple organizations’ recruitment or intake activities, you may receive multiple bids or invitations.
+You now have a choice between the organizations and must inform them of your decision no earlier than the Friday of Week 2.
+The deadline to inform them of your decision is the Wednesday of Week 3.

-Participation in an organization’s recruitment or intake activities is not a guarantee of membership.
+Participation in an organization’s recruitment or intake activities does not guarantee membership.
 Fraternities and sororities are allowed to offer membership on a selective basis.

 What is the new member process like and how long does it take?

-Each organization conducts a different new member process and they each take different amounts of time.
-However, no new member process should extend past the term in which you received your bid or invitation of membership.
+Each organization conducts a different new member process, and they each take different amounts of time.
+However, no new member process should extend past the term in which you received your membership bid or invitation.
 Your initiation should take place before the end of that term.

 What is the anti-hazing policy?

 Hazing is a violation of the WOU Code of Student Responsibility and Oregon state law.
-Each community member signs an agreement to uphold this policies and receives training on hazing prevention.
-Additionally, all the organizations at WOU have national anti-hazing policies that are strictly enforced.
+Each community member signs an agreement to uphold these policies and receives training on hazing prevention.
+Additionally, all the organizations at WOU have strictly enforced national anti-hazing policies.

 If you or someone you know has experienced a hazing situation, please contact one of the resources below to report it.